MattRuddick/aws-ses-template-manager/README.md

 [![Github All Releases](https://img.shields.io/github/v/release/MattRuddick/aws-ses-template-manager.svg?style=flat)](https://github.com/MattRuddick/aws-ses-template-manager/releases)

 ## Status: Maintained
 This proof of concept application precedes [https://seslium.com](https://seslium.com).
-This application will still be maintained to support any bug fixes which are raised.
+It is still maintained to provide fixes for any bugs which are raised.

 ## Features
 A simple productivity tool presenting a user interface around the AWS SES command line interface.
 This application allows